omvikram/python-ds-algo/README.md

 #                                                                        - Array
 #                                                                        - File

-# Tree can have further types - Binary Tree, Binary Search Tree (BST)
+# Tree can have further types - Binary Tree, Binary Search Tree (BST) and Heaps
 # Tree will have DFS (Depth First Search - preorder, inorder, postorder) and BFS (Breadth First Search)